A non-Archimedean theory of complex spaces and the cscK problem: From Complex to non-Archimedean Geometry

-Therefore, $U_m\doteq \max\{V_m, \log\lvert \tau\rvert\}$ is $\omega$-psh, and has analytic singularities of type $(\ia_m)^{\frac{1}{m}}$ for $\ia_m\doteq\cJ(mU)\cdot\cO_{X\times\Pro} + (t^m)$, a flag ideal.
+Therefore, $U_m\doteq \max\{V_m, \log\lvert \tau\rvert\}$ is $(\lambda\cdot\omega)$-psh, and has analytic singularities of type $(\ia_m)^{\frac{1}{m}}$ for $\ia_m\doteq\cJ(mU)\cdot\cO_{X\times\Pro} + (t^m)$, a flag ideal.

-Moreover, if we let $\mu_m\colon \cX_m\to\trive$ be the test configuration given by the normalized blow-up of $\trive$ along $\ia_m$, and $E_m\subseteq\cX_m$ be the exceptional divisor, then the function $U_m\circ\mu_m$: \begin{enumerate} \item is $\mu_m^*\omega$-psh; \item has divisorial singularities along $\frac{1}{m}E_m$. \end{enumerate} Hence, $U_m$ is a psh ray $L^\infty$-compatible with $ \frac{1}{m}E_m$, and by Lemma~\ref{lem:unapsh} is $\alpha$-psh.
+Moreover, if we let $\mu_m\colon \cX_m\to\trive$ be the test configuration given by the normalized blow-up of $\trive$ along $\ia_m$, and $E_m\subseteq\cX_m$ be the exceptional divisor, then the function $U_m\circ\mu_m$: \begin{enumerate} \item is $\mu_m^*(\lambda\cdot\omega)$-psh; \item has divisorial singularities along $\frac{1}{m}E_m$. \end{enumerate} Hence, $U_m$ is a psh ray $L^\infty$-compatible with $ \frac{1}{m}E_m$, and by Lemma~\ref{lem:unapsh} is $(\lambda\cdot\alpha)$-psh.

 The item (ii) of Proposition~3.7 of \cite{Dem92regularization} gives us that the Lelong numbers of $V_m$ along divisors over the central fiber $X\times\{0\}$ approach the Lelong numbers of $U$ over the same divisors, in particular, the Lelong numbers of $U_m$ have the same property.
-Thus in non-archimedean terms: Moreover, by the subadditivity of multiplier ideals --like in \cite[Lemma~5.7]{BBJ21YTD}-- the sequence $(\varphi_{2^m})_m$ is decreasing, concluding the proof. \end{proof}
+Thus in non-Archimedean terms: Moreover, by the subadditivity of multiplier ideals --like in \cite[Lemma~5.7]{BBJ21YTD}-- the sequence $(\varphi_{2^m})_m$ is decreasing.
+Applying Lemma~\ref{lem:intersectionpsh} we conclude the proof. \end{proof}

 Now, we will prove a result in the converse direction of the above theorem.
 For that we remember the following definition: \begin{defi} A psh geodesic ray $U$ in $PSH(\omega)$ is \emph{maximal} if for every other geodesic ray $V$ with $U_0\ge V_0 $ and $U^{\beth}\ge V^{\beth}$ we have $U_s\ge V_s$ for every $s\in\R_{\ge0}$. \end{defi}